The Simple “Why Us” Essay Strategy that Works

 Essays tend to have their own particularities, and schools will definitely dock points for missing them.

 Your first task is to decide whether there’s anything in particular you should focus on as you write.
 For instance, some schools emphasize their smallness or sense of community; some provide no guidance at all.
 Either way, you need to read the prompt closely.

 - reading the prompt twice, even if it looks straightforward,

 - underlining any words that seem extra important; and

 - rewriting the prompt in your own words, with a summary of your answers.

-For example, if your school flirtingly asks you: Why are you applying to Occidental?
+For example: Why are you applying to Occidental?
 What are your intellectual curiosities, and why do you think Occidental is the right place for you to pursue them?

 This prompt is asking how my intellectual curiosities align with what Occidental has to offer.
 I’m going to focus on Psychology, talk about 2 big curiosities I have around it (childhood development and information acquisition), and connect it with Occidental’s research opportunities and class offerings in the psych department.